cko-recruitment/payment-gateway-challenge-java/README.md

 Please document your key design considerations and assumptions made when the test is performed as a takeaway exercise.

+### Swagger
+This template uses ***springdoc-openapi*** to document the API and create a Swagger spec.
+The Swagger UI is available at http://localhost:9090/swagger-ui.html

 ## Implementation considerations

 We expect the following with each submission: